thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

 **Data scientists**, adopt these standards and see your employability increase, and complaints by your more software engineering-focussed colleagues decrease.
 You'll spend less time worrying about reproducibility, and rewriting software so that it can make it to production.
 The time saved here can be used to focus more on the fun part of our job: building models.

 **Data science managers**, consider giving your team members a couple of days to get up to speed with these tools, and you will see that your codebases become more stable.
 It will be easier to onboard new members to your team and you will spend less time translating initial insights to production pipelines.
-Having a common way of working will also allow your team to start building utilities that tap into these conventions.
+Having a common way of working will also allow your team to start building utilities that tap into these conventions, increasing the productivity of your team.